 This book shows a realistic story which tells a lot about world history and what it’s like to be a German Jew in the 30s.
-The book has a great story that 8- to 11-year-old kids would love.
+The book has a great story.
 I love this book because I am very interested in world history.
 I like how the story was told from Rudi's perspective and I liked how they used German language a lot because now I know how to say "yes" in German!

 Asher, nine years.

 The Emergency Zoo : Alma Books.